-Aim and key questions addressed Used as a secondary confirmatory assay when cone test results for a net sample are below a WHO defined threshold (i.e., &lt;80% mortality or &lt;95% knockdown) Used to demonstrate that a net can deter blood-feeding against a rodent bait - intended to allow nets with excito-repellent properties to demonstrate they are effective
+Aim and key questions addressed Used as a secondary confirmatory assay when cone test results for a net sample are below a WHO defined threshold (i.e., &lt;80% mortality or &lt;95% knockdown) Used to demonstrate that a net can deter blood-feeding against a rodent bait - intended to allow nets with excitorepellent properties to demonstrate they are effective

 Context - Laboratory

 Test item - Insecticide-treated nets (ITNs)

 Mosquito population - Laboratory reared

-Number of mosquitoes per replicate - 100
+Number of mosquitoes per replicate - 50

-Endpoints measured Blood-feeding inhibition 24-hour mortality (delayed mortality for newer active ingredients)
+Endpoints measured Blood-feeding inhibition 24-hour mortality (delayed mortality for newer active ingredients) Fertility Fecundity

 Exposure time - Overnight

 Holding time - See relevant protocol for active ingredient tested

 Indicative of personal protection - No

 Suitable chemistries - Chemistries applied to ITNs

-Appropriate controls Negative control: untreated netting (ideally equivalent fabric to test item) Positive control: new, unused samples of relevant net product

-Relevant stage of production pipeline - Durability assessment Characterisation of output The endpoints for the tunnel test are clearly defined as mortality and blood-feeding inhibition, but may need to be redefined if adapted for novel insecticide modes of action Accessibility Not easily accessible The need for an animal license, animal maintenance and ethical approval are major barriers to entry for many institutions Cost More expensive than other laboratory assays due to mosquito number per replicate and animal costs Level of validation and characterisation of outputs Little validation for newer active ingredients The following variables are not well described: variation between animal bait, arrangement, and size of holes in nets, mosquito number per assay, number of biological replicates per net piece Outstanding questions, gaps and priorities Key weakness of this assay is the need to use an animal bait which is a barrier for some institutions and raises questions on the use of non-human bait to assess behaviour of anthropophilic mosquitoes.
+Appropriate controls Relevant stage of production pipeline Characterisation of output Negative control: untreated netting (made of polyethylene or polyester ideally equivalent fabric to test item) Positive control: new, unused samples of relevant net product Durability assessment The endpoints for the tunnel test are clearly defined as mortality,blood-feeding inhibition, fertility/fecundity but may need to be redefined if adapted for novel insecticide modes of action Accessibility Not easily accessible The need for an animal license, animal maintenance and ethical approval are major barriers to entry for many institutions Cost - More expensive than other laboratory assays due to specialised equipment required, mosquito number per replicate and animal costs Level of validation and characterisation of outputs Little validation for newer active ingredients The following variables are not well described: variation between animal bait, arrangement and size of holes in nets, mosquito number per assay, number of biological replicates per net piece Outstanding questions, gaps and priorities Key weakness of this assay is the need to use an animal bait which is a barrier for some institutions and also raises questions on the use of non-human bait to assess behaviour of anthropophilic mosquitoes.
 Validation is required across multiple testing sites Key references, related SOPs, guidelines and publications World Health Organization.
 (2013).
 Guidelines for laboratory and field-testing of long-lasting insecticidal nets.
+WHO Prequalification of Vector Control Products .Bioassay methods for insecticide-treated nets: tunnel test.
+(WHO, 2023)